smHooper/denali_tech_computing/tutorials/201809_Arc_Access_Excel/tutorial.md

 - contain only letters, numbers, and underscores
 - have <= 64 characters

-Although Access doesn't place the same restrictions on field names, these are generally safe rules to follow when creating tabular data in software package.
-Fields in data created in ArcMap to be read in Access just can't be named with any of the [Access reserved words](https://support.microsoft.com/en-us/help/286335/list-of-reserved-words-in-access-2002-and-in-later-versions-of-access).
+Although Access doesn't place the same restrictions on field names, these are generally safe rules to follow when creating tabular data in any software package.
+The only restrictions on fields in data created in ArcMap to be read in Access is they can't be named with any of the [Access reserved words](https://support.microsoft.com/en-us/help/286335/list-of-reserved-words-in-access-2002-and-in-later-versions-of-access).

 <a name="editing_db"/>

 ### Editing a database in a non-native application
 Theoretically, these methods for utilizing data across software packages should only be for viewing data, not editing or modifying a database.
 Because a table from an Access database doesn’t have an ObjectID field created and managed by ArcGIS, the data can’t be selected on the map (although records in the table can be) nor can they be edited without exporting and making a copy of the data.

 Access also can do some unpredictable things to database files like adding system and extra tables without warning.
-It also can't maintain any of the spatial information in a database creating in ArcGIS applications, which can get lost when editing a database in Access.
+It also can't maintain any of the spatial information in a database created in ArcGIS applications, which can get lost when editing a database in Access.
 For these and other reasons, ESRI strongly discourages modifying a personal geodatabase in Access.

 <a name="reading_data"/>